-The top 10 unbuilt projects in Toronto
+10 projects Toronto never built that would have transformed the city forever

 Fizzled: 1975

-Why it wasn't meant to be: Metro Centre remains the biggest project that never came to be in Toronto.
+Why it wasn't meant to be: Metro Centre remains one of the biggest projectsthat never came to be in Toronto.
 Had it happened, Union Station would have been demolished, the CBC would have got a huge tower, and Line 1 would have been extended south.
 There are many reasons why Metro Centre never came to be, but the desire to save Union Station was key.

 Proposed: 1942